What are Dependent Support Claims in Contested Wills in NSW?

 The Court set out some useful principles to remember when determining family provision claims by adult children including:

-– The relationship between the parent and the child changes when the child leaves home., However a child does not cease to be a natural recipient of parental ties, affection or support as the bonds of childhood are relaxed.
+– The relationship between the parent and the child changes when the child leaves home.
+However, a child does not cease to be a natural recipient of parental ties, affection or support as the bonds of childhood are relaxed.

-– Ordinarily the community expects parents to raise and educate their children to the very best of their ability while they remain children; probably to assist them with a tertiary education where that is feasible and where funds allow, provide them with a start in life.
+– Ordinarily, the community expects parents to raise and educate their children to the very best of their ability while they remain children; probably to assist them with a tertiary education where that is feasible and where funds allow, provide them with a start in life.
 The community does not expect a parent, in ordinary circumstances, to provide an unencumbered house or set them up in a position to acquire an unencumbered house.

 – Generally, the community does not expect a parent to look after their children for the rest of the child’s life and into retirement.
-But where a child, even an adult child, falls on hard times the community may expect a parent to provide a buffer against contingencies.
+But when a child, even an adult child, falls on hard times the community may expect a parent to provide a buffer against contingencies.

 Dependent Support claims are becoming more prevalent in the Courts.
 If you believe you have not been adequately provided for in your parent’s Estate or you wish to make sure your Estate can defend a Dependent Support Claim then you should seek expert legal advice.

-If you need advice on making or defending a Dependent Support Claim, or preparing your Estate to withstand a Dependent Support Claim, then you need to seek legal advice.
+If you need advice on making or defending a Dependent Support Claim or preparing your Estate to withstand a Dependent Support Claim, then you need to seek legal advice.

 Graeme Heckenberg is an expert lawyer and has been practising in this area of law for over 25 years.